jetpham/noisebell/README.md

 #### Endpoint Configuration

-The endpoint is configured using environment variables:
+The endpoint is configured using the environment variables listed above.

-- `ENDPOINT_URL` (required) - The HTTP endpoint URL to POST to
-- `ENDPOINT_API_KEY` (optional) - API key for Authorization header (Bearer token)
-- `ENDPOINT_TIMEOUT_SECS` (default: 30) - Request timeout in seconds
-- `ENDPOINT_RETRY_ATTEMPTS` (default: 3) - Number of retry attempts on failure

 If an API key is provided, it will be included in the `Authorization: Bearer <api_key>` header.

 ### Web Monitor

 A web-based monitor is available for testing without physical hardware.
-When `WEB_MONITOR_ENABLED=true`, you can access the monitor at `http://localhost:8080` to manually trigger state changes and test the endpoint notification system.
+When `NOISEBELL_WEB_MONITOR_ENABLED=true` (default), you can access the monitor at `http://localhost:8080` to manually trigger state changes and test the endpoint notification system.

 ### Images